SarahXinyueLi/PaulFans-PriceCompare/README.md

 First, you need to clone the repo using the url we submitted.

-Then import Python packages, including:
+Then import Python packages, which are listed in requirements.txt

-import requests
-from bs4 import BeautifulSoup
-import csv
-import time
-from time import sleep
-import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns

 Run Instructions: